Kerry Reed has sent in this fantastic and very interesting holiday report from Vietnam

 Hashing in Vietnam!!

 Deka and I have just returned from our trip to Vietnam.
 We were hoping to run while we were out there but having looked on YouTube before we went, there are almost 3 million motorbikes in Hanoi, the capital, and there are few traffic lights or road lanes.
 Walking across the road would prove difficult, never mind running.
-Anyway a bit more research online I came across the Hanoi Hash House Harriers.
+Anyway a bit more research online I came across an article from Outdoor Empire about the Hanoi Hash House Harriers.
 That sounded like fun I thought, the website refers to the club as a club for “drinkers with a running problem”.
 Deka would be in heaven then!!

 The club meet on Saturday afternoon so we set off from our hotel donned with TBH vests and sparkling new Asics to the meeting place to see what the club had in store.
 Not knowing what to expect there was only a handful of people there at first, we spoke to an American expat, a 60 year bloke working in construction out there who reassured us it was just a 6 mile run.
 Off we went on an old bus from the centre off Hanoi heading to the country-side; there was a mixture of men and women with different nationalities – Vietnamese, Dutch, Germans, Americans, Canadians and us.

 We arrived at the location an hour later, where we were met by a couple of sprightly looking Vietnamese lads.
 (The Hares).
 To explain about how it works for each hash meeting, the runners follow a trail laid on by one or two members (the Hares).
 The trail is marked out by circles of flour and false trails are laid so quicker runners arrive more or less at the same time as the slower runners.
 A different version of our Handicap system then!